-The principle of inpit/output configuration in SimVimvCockpit is that you select all Inputs/outputs which are needed to be used in your cockpit using convenient configurator where you can find a parameter that is the most appropriate for the selected control, display or annunciator in your panel, assign it to the direct input pin, multiplexer input or output, and then place saved data config file in the SimVim plugin folder.
+The principle of input/output configuration in SimVimvCockpit is that you select all Inputs/outputs which are needed in your cockpit using a convenient SimVim Configurator, where you can find a parameter that is the most appropriate for the selected control, display or annunciator on your panel, assign it to the direct input pin, multiplexer input or output, and then place the saved data config file into SimVim plugin folder.

-It doesn't matter if your plane is a standard or customized X-Plane model, or some of the paid models - for any of them you need to create controls and assign outputs using SimVim Configurator that includes almost all controls, instruments and annunciators that can be found in any plane.*
+It doesn't matter if your plane is a standard or customized X-Plane model, or some of the paid models - for any of them you need to assign input controls and outputs using SimVim Configurator, which database will eventually include all control elements that can be found in any aircraft panel.

-All parameters are defined in SimVim database as abbreviated names that are meant to represent the real functionality in an actual aircraft cockpit, not limited to a specific virtual model's commands/datarefs set.
+All parameters are defined in SimVim database as "keywords" that are meant to represent the real functionality in an actual aircraft cockpit, not limited to a specific virtual model's commands/datarefs set.

-Behind every of such SimVim parameter name stands a "macro", defined in the plugin database as a pre-assigned set of standard commands, or datarefs with all needed values, data format, conditions or a specific SimVim function.
+Behind every SimVim parameter keyword stands a "macro", defined in the plugin database as a pre-assigned set of standard commands, or datarefs with all the needed values, data format, conditions or a specific SimVim function.

 Notice that for the latter Laminar B737 example a pair of linked up/dn commands is used in conjunction with a reference dataref as a "macro" function.

 (!)
-Users are not allowed to create their own parameter names.
-We cannot allow this, because it can lead to the same "custom dataref" chaos that we see in X-Plane.
-If you think we don't have some parameter in the database (you can't find it), you can ask us to add it.
+SimVim doesn't allow users to create and add their own parameter keywords to the database, because we don't want it to lead to the same "custom dataref" chaos that we currently see in X-Plane.
+If you can't find some control element or indicator in the SimVim configurator database, maybe we miss it and you can ask us to add it.